hmcts/ccd-definition-store-api/README.md

 Spring Boot and Spring Data are used to persist the data in a PostgreSQL database.
 The database schema is created and maintained by Liquibase changesets applied during application startup.

+Moreover, if the feature is enabled, the ElasticSearch cluster is initialised when a definition file is imported.
+For each case type, an index, an alias, and a mapping is created on ElasticSearch.

 ## Getting started

 ### Prerequisites